sunryze-git/guides/SteamXPGuide.md

 - ``-tcp`` - Forces TCP connectivity (this is deprecated and probably won't work in the future)

 ### My Two Cents
 I have noticed a lot of weird networking issues in OCA.
 I suspect that the networking stack has some broken procedures under the latest OCA version.
-I suspect that it is possible UDP networking is a little messed up under OCA.

 ## Steam Configuration
 After you get Steam running, you should go into the settings of Steam and change these settings.
 This should help significantly with performance: